Department of Geosciences

 For full details, see the department's website.

 Junior Independent Work.
 All juniors are required to conduct independent research in both the fall and spring terms.
-Students are also required to submit written reports for both the fall and spring terms.
-During the fall term juniors will give a 10 minute oral presentation (with a five minute question and answer period) on their independent research (JIR) to the department faculty and to the students.
-Undergraduates are advised to stay through all talks of the session and are advised to attend senior talks in the spring term.
-In the spring, junior oral talks will be posters.
-Faculty members will evaluate the posters and submit feedback.
-Although geoengineers are not required to conduct JIR some geoengineers have conducted independent research in geosciences or engineering for course credit.
+Each term, this work includes a written progress report, final written report, and oral presentation/examination.
+Undergraduate students are advised to attend all of the oral presentations.
+Faculty members will evaluate student oral presentations and submit feedback and grades.
+Although geoengineers are not required to conduct JP research, some geoengineers have conducted independent research in geosciences or engineering for course credit.

-Different research topics are available in any given year and listed in the Shopping Guide, which students obtain from the undergraduate coordinator.
-Students are encouraged to consult with their faculty advisers for suggestions regarding selection of the JIR project.
-If students have other exciting ideas for possible JIR projects, they are encouraged to consult their faculty advisers to discuss the feasibility of these projects.
+Different research topics are available in any given year and some ideas are listed in the Shopping Guide, which students obtain from the undergraduate coordinator.
+Students are encouraged to consult with their faculty advisers for suggestions regarding selection of the JP project.
+If students have other exciting ideas for possible JP projects, they are encouraged to consult their faculty advisers to discuss the feasibility of these projects.

 Senior Independent Work.
 The senior research thesis project involves a much more in-depth study in the chosen topic and is a full-year effort.
-Students should therefore budget their time accordingly.
+Students should budget their time accordingly.
 Each geosciences senior will choose an appropriate faculty member as senior thesis adviser in consultation with the departmental adviser and the faculty members that support the student's interests.
-The student is expected to conduct research in the adviser s laboratory and work closely with the adviser and/or graduate students.
+The student is expected to conduct research in the adviser's laboratory and work closely with the adviser and/or graduate students/postdoctoral fellows.

-The department requires that a student submit a thesis proposal and several interim research progress reports, including the fall semester progress report, a rough draft of the thesis for feedback, and the final thesis.
+The department requires that a student submit a thesis proposal (due in late September or early October) and several interim research progress reports, including the fall semester progress report, a rough draft of the thesis for feedback, and the final thesis.
 The goal of the interim reports is to facilitate timely adviser-student feedback, help minimize the unavoidable thesis rush at the end of the year, and ensure that the final product of the thesis is of the highest quality.
-In addition to writing their theses, all students give poster presentations to the faculty and students of the geosciences department.
-The grade for the thesis is based on the quality of the research, the written report, and the poster presentation.
+In addition to writing their theses, all students give oral presentations to the faculty and students of the geosciences department.
+The grade for the thesis is based on the quality of the research, the written report, and the oral presentation.

 The comprehensive examination in the department consists of an oral examination based on the senior thesis and related topics.